List of Florida Panthers head coaches

 The Florida Panthers are an American professional ice hockey team based in the Miami metropolitan area.
 They play in the Atlantic Division of the Eastern Conference in the National Hockey League (NHL).
 The team joined the NHL in 1993 as an expansion team, and won their first Eastern Conference championship in 1996.
-The Panthers have played their home games at the BB&T Center since 1998.
+The Panthers have played their home games at the Amerant Bank Arena since 1998.
 The Panthers are owned by Sunrise Sports and Entertainment, and Bill Zito is their general manager.